nus-cs2103-AY2324S1/ip/docs/README.md

 Adds a new task to the task list

 #### Adding a new Todo

+A Todo is a task with only task name.

 Format: `todo TASK_NAME`

 #### Adding a new Deadline

+A Deadline is a task with a completion date.

 Format: `deadline DEADLINE_NAME /by DATE`

 #### Adding a new Event

+An Event is a task with a time range.

 Format: `event EVENT_NAME /from DATE_1 /to DATE_2`

 Expected outcome: